thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 A 95×95×95 mm, uniformly elastic oil-gelatin phantom was placed in a rigid, low-friction container and imaged from the top surface.
-Uni-axial, uniform, unconstrained compression was applied by placing the surface of the transducer in an acrylic plate.
+Uni-axial, uniform, unconstrained compression was applied by placing the transducer surface in an acrylic plate.
 Slip boundary conditions were maintained at the interface of the phantom and plate by ensuring adequate oil was present for lubrication.
-Precise deformations in the directions intended were achieved by a motion table with three linear degrees of freedom and two rotational degrees of freedom.
+Precise deformations in the intended directions were achieved by a motion table with three linear degrees of freedom and two rotational degrees of freedom.
 A reference RF frame was collection along with post-deformation frames at 0.5%, 1.0%, 3.0%, 5.0%, and 7.0% axial strain magnitude.
 The position of the transducer was rotated and translated to